signalfx/splunk-otel-java-lambda/README.md

 | -------------------- | ----------- |
 | `OTEL_LIB_LOG_LEVEL` | Controls logging for the OpenTelemetry library.
 By default, it's set to `WARNING` and uses `java.util.logging` values. |
 | `OTEL_LAMBDA_LOG_LEVEL` | Controls logging of the Splunk Lambda wrapper.
 By default, it's set to `WARN` and uses `log4j2` values.

+## Examples

+There are several examples provided in the `/examples` folder, grouped in following subfolders:
+- `otel-wrapper` - examples using OpenTelemetry wrappers directly
+- `splunk-layer` - examples using OpenTelemetry wrappers enhanced by Splunk, added as an AWS layer
+- `splunk-wrapper` - examples using OpenTelemetry wrappers enhanced by Splunk, added as a direct dependency

+Each group provides an AWS `template.yaml` to facilitate deployment and an extensive `README` documenting example calls with a relevant payload (in most cases - a simple string).

+Refer to particular `README` files to check the details of provided examples.

 ## License